This blog may contain affiliate links. Read our disclosure policy for more info.

 Of course, you’ll have to make your own decision – this is just what I saw and know.

 Safety is another thing you need to 100% consider before going on a mining tour in Potosí, Bolivia.
 I’m going to be the first to say that I do not think these tours are very safe overall.

 I mean, sure, you get safety equipment such as a full suit, dust mask, headlamp, and gloves, but these items won’t protect you from a serious accident.
-Dynamite explosions are reguraly going on in the mine, and while you’re in there, there are risks.
+Dynamite is regularly going off in the mine, and while you’re in there, there are risks.

 If you do want to go on a mine tour in Potosí then be sure to read my advice below on booking the right tour which will help you stay safe!

 Safety Note: In the past, tour guides would actually let off dynamite in the mine for the tour groups to see.
 Rumor has it that this caused a few serious accidents, and since then it is technically banned.
 However, I’ve also heard of tourists tipping and convincing their guide to still do this – don’t be those tourists.